LiorKGOW/To_Do_React_Node.js_Express/README.md

 - Client written in React.js using hooks to manage components' state & Axios to handle HTTP requests and responses
 - Server written in JavaScript using Express, Node.js & MongoDB as the database
 - Supporting Create, Update & Delete operations
-- Attaching Postman collection checking the API Server (can be found in the ToDoServer directory)
+- Attaching Postman collection checking the API Server (can be found in the "ToDoServer" directory under "Postman Requests Collection")

 ## How To Run This Application
 1. First, insure you have the [Required Prerequisites](https://github.com/LiorKGOW/To_Do_React_Node.js_Express#prerequisites) before continuing to the next step (can be found at the bottom of this readme)